younesStrittmatter/ROK-plugin/README.md

 ####A plugin for jsPsych to display orientated objects instead of dots in a RDK.

 ####To use it you need the jsPsych JavaScript library (https://www.jspsych.org/).
-Copy the jspsych-rok.js file into the plugin-folder of the jsPsych library.
-If you want to use the stimuli provided in with this plugin copy the res-folder into your experiments project folder.
-See tge
+Copy the file jspsych-rok.js (located in the plugins folder of the repositiry) into the plugins-folder of the jsPsych library.
+If you want to use the stimuli provided with this plugin copy the res-folder into your experiments project folder.
+See the documentary (docs) folder or the example folder for further instructions.
+You can use the examples folder (alongside the jsPsych libary) as template to run your own experiments.

-####In the res folder are examples for animated and non animated, mirrored and non mirrored objects.
-These can be loaded as orientated objects.

 ####We would appreciate it if you cited this paper when you use the plugin: